davidgiga1993/mixing-station-docs/docs/platforms/desktop.md

 | `0`   | Bus 1 / Mix 1   |
 | `1`   | Bus 2 / Mix 2   |
 | ...   | ...             |

-### Auto connect

-Since V0.0.8 you can configure Mixing Station to automatically connect to a mixer on startup.
-See the example above.

 ## Known issues